tcurdt/jdeb/docs/maven.md

     Description: jetty java servlet container
     Distribution: development

+but check out the [exmample](https://github.com/tcurdt/jdeb/tree/master/src/examples/maven) to get a better overview.

 If the environment variables `DEBEMAIL` and `DEBFULLNAME` are both set this will overrule the `Maintainer` field set in there.
 The `Installed-Size` will